YOUR WEBSITES NAME

 3 woods each player - Winners are players with highest score after 18 ends. ( if a tie an extra end is to be played)

 4 Woods each player - Scoring is 4 points for the shot wood, 3 points for the second wood, 2 points for the third wood & 1 point for the fourth wood each end.
 Nearest to the jack leads on following end.
 The winner is the first player to reach 101 shots

 ( You may find it helpful to use the ‘white 0 -99’ scoreboard to assist recording the scores )

 4 Woods each player - 4 Woods for each player The game is played using two 'Fixed Jack' positions for either end.
-Both are at the shortest position (this is on the 25 metre mark from either end) ie: ( 23 metres from front of the mat).
+One at the shortest position (this is on the 25 metre mark from th end) ie: ( 23 metres from front of the mat).
+The other postion is 4 metres from the far ditch (ie two measuring sticks from the ditch), Always start from the longest jack postion.
 The mat is always located 2 metres from the ditch.
-Place a golf tee peg on all these positions.
+Place a golf tee peg on all these position's.